Wednesday, April 30, 2014

 Chicago's comeback chances took a big hit early in the final quarter when Gibson crumbled to the court clutching his left ankle after he tried to block a layup by Wall with the Wizards up by six points.
 He had to be helped off the court and did not return.

-The Bulls got within three points in the closing minutes but couldn't grab rebounds when they needed them, particularly after D.J.
+The Bulls got within three in the closing minutes but couldn't grab rebounds when they needed them, particularly after D.J.
 Augustin hit two free throws to make it 72-69 with 2:18 left.

 The Wizards grabbed three offensive rebounds while whittling more than a minute off the clock before Beal threw the ball away with a minute left in the game.